• Home

 5. Click on the “Add” button to install ChartExpo in your Excel.

-ChartExpo charts are available both in Google Sheets and Microsoft Excel.
-Please use the following CTA’s to install the tool of your choice and make creative data visualizations in a few clicks in your favorite tool.
+ChartExpo charts are available in Microsoft Excel.
+Please use the following CTA’s to install the tool of your choice and make creative data visualizations in Excel in a few clicks in your favorite tool.

 Here is the cash flow data for a certain business.
 Let’s create a Chart of this data: